prisma/prisma1/docs/1.12/04-Reference/02-Service-Configuration/02-prisma.yml/01-Overview-&-Example.md

 - A _recursive self-reference_ to another value inside the same service
 - An _environment variable_
-- An _option from the command line_

-> Note that you can only use variables in property **values** - not in property keys.
+> **Note**: You can only use variables in property **values** - not in property keys.
 So you can't use variables to generate dynamic logical IDs in the custom resources section for example.

 ### Recursive self-reference